MikeAvgeros/fitz-composer/README.md

 ## CSS Validation

 The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_upload) was used to validate every page of the website to ensure there were no syntax errors in my CSS.
 It displayed a few warnings in regards to my root variables being an unknown vendor extension as well as some of the vendor prefixes, however this was not a cause for concern.

+## Accessibility

+The [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) was used to test the accessibility of my website.
+It identified missing ARIA-related attributes (especially in my navigation menu icon) that helped me improve the accessibility of the site for Users with disabilities.

 ## Further Testing